Codefend/core/README.md

 1. Codefend first copy all the files of your project to another directory ` by default: /codefend-output`.
 2. Parse every word of every file of your project, searching for patterns in your code.
-3. Encrypts the detected words ( can be Class names, variables , functions ...) that matches the pattern.
+3. Encrypts the detected words (Classes,Functions,Variables...) that matches the pattern.

-**The only thing Codefend needs from you as a programmer **is to `follow a specific naming convention for the words that you want to obfuscate` (variable/functions/classes...) `and Codefend will do the rest ✨`\
+**The only thing Codefend needs from you as a programmer** is to `follow a specific naming convention for the words that you want to obfuscate` (Classes,Functions,Variables...) `and Codefend will do the rest ✨`\
 This basic rule applies to all the languages and the frameworks that you will be programming with while using Codefend to defend your source.

 Once your source code is obfuscated you can build the obfuscated version of your code and deploy it